andimarek/graphql-js-custom-scalar-example/README.md

-# Custom GraphQL scalar example
+# Custom GraphQL Scalar example

 This is the source code for the custom Money Scalar in this blog post: https://www.graphql.de/blog/scalars-in-depth/